Chambres d'hôtes à Giverny

 This favorite gathering-place of the 19th century Impressionists, permeated with art history, is a living reference work of famous painting subjects.

-Home to several artists,the mill itself was also a favorite subject of the numerous painters: in 1892 Théodore Robinson did a series of paintings of it which are now part of some of the greatest art collections in the wold, included the Metropolitan Museum of Art in New York.
+Home to several artists,the mill itself was also a favorite subject of the numerous painters: in 1892 Théodore Robinson did a serie of paintings of it which are now part of some of the greatest art collections in the wold, included the Metropolitan Museum of Art in New York.